Role description | Subject Teacher

 With regard to their respective teaching level (expert, accomplished, graduate) teachers are responsible for:

-- Giving active support to the Catholic ethos of the College.
+- Actively supporting the Catholic ethos of the College.

 - Planning, promoting, documenting, delivering and reviewing of educational programs which provide for the range of student abilities and promote personal excellence.